XeSoft/Xifias/README.md

 ## Operators

 Here are the operators defined by the library for routing.
-Their correspodning functions are also listed and demonstrated.
+Their corresponding functions are also listed and demonstrated.

 > _For those who are not familiar with the operators below, note that they were not chosen arbitrary.
 They are somewhat well-known for the kind of function they perform.
 Here they are used on `option` types, but you may readily observe them being used for nearly the same thing in other functional languages or on other types.
 For more information, check out Scott Wlaschin's [series on the "Elevated World"](https://fsharpforfunandprofit.com/posts/elevated-world/)._